2026 West Central Youth Baseball League Rules

 -

 Pitcher's helpers for all coach pitched divisions are required to wear, at a minimum, a heart guard and an approved face mask or a helmet and face mask/guard if they wish.
-If a pitcher helmet or mask interferes with play, it is interference.
+If a pitcher's helmet or mask interferes with play, it is interference.

 -